 Milwaukee, WI is commonly known as “Brew City” for the many breweries.
 But beer and cheese is certainly not the only thing this city offers!
-This Midwestern city has a multitude of other interesting attractions, including “The Domes,” or Mitchell Park Horticulture Conservatory.
+This Midwestern city has a multitude of other interesting attractions, including “The Domes,” or Mitchell Park Horticultural Conservatory.

 The tropical dome was my first (and favorite) stop.
 I loved walking these paths, not only did it look like a tropical rainforest, it felt like it, too!
 Hot and humid, just the way these plants like it!
 In the tropical dome are over 1,200 types of rain forest plants, frogs and toads, finches, insects, and koi fish.
-I’m disappointed to say I did not see any frogs and toads, but loved seeing the koi fish, and was surprised to see some snails!
+I’m disappointed to say I did not see any frogs and toads, but loved seeing the koi fish, and was even surprised to see some snails!

-The Desert Dome showcased plants from several different deserts across the globe, including the American Southwest, Madagascar, Africa, South America, and Mexico.
+The Desert Dome showcases plants from several different deserts across the globe, including the American Southwest, Madagascar, Africa, South America, and Mexico.
 Though I’ve visited the American Southwest, it was fascinating to see the various cacti and plants from other deserts.

 My personal favorite (shown below) was the “Old Man Cactus.”
 It looks really soft, though did not want to risk it being otherwise.
 There are signs scattered all over this dome saying “Do not touch” which truly is for our safety, since some of the cacti had quite large spikes on them!